 Although I’m starting to love brass again and I see it is sneaking it’s way back into fashion and decor, these lamps were rusted and had mismatched gold finishes.

-Now if they would have looked like this great pair of Curtis Jere mid-century brass lamps, I would have definitely kept them the way they are.
+Now if they would have looked like this great below pair of Curtis Jere mid-century brass lamps, I would have definitely kept them the way they are.
 At $3700 I can only say “keep dreaming”!

 At least I had 3 matching pairs of lamps in my pile.